 Work with your financial advisor to choose mutual funds with a long history of above-average performance.
 With your workplace 401(k) you may not have as many fund options as you do with an IRA, but your investing pro can help you make the most of the choices you do have.

-We recommend diversifying your portfolio by including an equal percentage of funds from four different families: growth, growth and income, aggressive growth, and international.
+I recommend diversifying your portfolio by including an equal percentage of funds from four different families: growth, growth and income, aggressive growth, and international.
 Even if you don’t have great funds to choose from, it is worth it to at least contribute enough to get the company match.

 As your investment grows, you should regularly rebalance your portfolio with your financial advisor to minimize risk.